scalyr/scalyr-agent-2/docs/monitors/nginx_monitor.md

 One thing to consider in the above stanzas, each access to the ``/nginx_status`` URL will be logged in the Nginx access log.
 If you wish to change this, add the line ``access_log off;`` to the above configuration.

-The specific location to place this block depends upon the server operating system.
-To configure it for the default site on Ubuntu (and Debian variants), look for the file ``/etc/nginx/sites-enabled/default``.

 Once you make the configuration change, you will need to restart Nginx.
+On most Linux systems, you may do this
+with:

+    sudo service nginx restart

 ## Configuring the Nginx Monitor